Registration Districts in Scotland - Introduction

 At the end of 1854, there were just over 900 parishes.
 For registration purposes, they were succeeded by over 1000 Registration Districts.
 Most of these were based on the parishes, with a quantity of the parishes being split into two halves - Burgh and Landward (town and rural).
 Many of these Burgh and Landward RDs were re-united after less than five years.
 In many cases the registrar marked B or L in the margin of the certificate for a number of years after the re-uniting.

-Not all of the Registration Districts within one county.
+Not all of the Registration Districts were wholly within one county.
 There were many cases where RDs straddled county boundaries into two, or in a few cases, three counties.
 Regardless of this, the RD system allotted the RD to a county - the county in which the largest portion (or largest population?) of the RD was situated.
 Over the years there were a few attempts to tidy up that system by moving county boundaries to take in whole RDs or by re-appointing areas of land from on RD to another.
 The biggest moving of such boundaries took place in 1892/1893 as a result of the Local Government (Scotland) Act 1889.
 The counties as set up at this time became known as "Adminitrative Counties", whilst the previous counties became known as "Historic Counties".
 The RDs that changed county are listed in the County Changes page here (see link above).

 As the cities expanded, they took in RDs from the surrounding areas.
 As new areas were built, more RDs were created.
 At other times, RDs were merged or re-named.
 This can create difficulties for someone trying to trace a family group through the years.
 The pages linked from this one attempt make clearer the RDs in the cities.

 By the time 1972 came round, there were just over 400 RDs, with many gaps and sub-divisions in the RD numbering system.
 They were completely re-numbered in 1972.